 I love to draw and paint - and am forever making small sketches on whatever small slips of paper or envelope backs are nearby.
 I enjoy working with pen, ink, and paint, but I am most at home making wearable art and craft items that feel both original and personal.
 Working primarily with metal and vintage pieces at times forces me to work new ways.
 Metal can be both malleable and unforgiving.
 I particularly enjoy attempting to communicate the softness and lightness of natural forms within the permanence of metals like copper and brass.

+I have been painting for eight years and my favorite medium is watercolor.
+My favorite subject is rusted vehicles and it takes me around 35-40 hours to complete a painting.
 The watercolor paintings displayed are mostly local vehicles found in Sunnyside, Union Gap, Zillah and Moxee.
 The pick-up with a scarecrow and pumpkins is located on Whidbey Island.
 The van with flowers is at a nursery in Whitefish, Montana.

 Tieton Mosaic was launched in 2013 by Tieton Arts & Humanities.
 Our goal is to establish a self-sustaining artisan business that renews typographic mosaic techniques inspired by the bold designs of Yakima Valley fruit labels.
 We are a full service mosaic sign studio that accepts commissions and production work, and are proud to employ local apprentices.

 As the images unfold they become the inter reflection of the artist though her creations.
 This group is an eclectic depiction of Roxie's work and is intended to weave a tapestry of her love for an array of compositions, and intrigue the viewer to imagine each aspect of the art before them.
 Roxie has had the honor of teaching art, which is great for a continual student.
 Never feeling she has learned enough, she scrutinizes her work and attentively works toward that perfect piece.